Everything PR News

 What is Stripe's rank in the Fintech CEO Authority Index Q2 2026?

-Stripe ranks #1 in the Fintech CEO Authority Index Q2 2026 with a CEO Authority Score of 91, the highest mark in the index.
-The ranking covers Q1, Q2 2026 earned media coverage and places Stripe ahead of Coinbase (86) and Robinhood (82).
+Stripe ranks #1 with a CEO Authority Score of 91, the highest mark in the index.

 Why does Patrick Collison rank #1 among fintech CEOs?

-The index describes Patrick Collison as the most-quoted founder-CEO in financial services and credits Stripe with the strongest performance across all four scoring dimensions.
+The index describes Patrick Collison as the most-quoted founder-CEO in financial services.
 The brother-founder structure with John Collison is called the single most efficient citation engine in the category.

 What role does the Bridge stablecoin acquisition play in Stripe's authority score?

-The index cites Stripe's Bridge stablecoin acquisition, alongside its payments-rail dominance and expanded enterprise products, as giving Collison a new product story every quarter, a cadence the index frames as the structural advantage other fintech CEOs spend years trying to replicate.
+The Bridge stablecoin acquisition, alongside payments-rail dominance and expanded enterprise products, gives Collison a new product story every quarter.

 How does IPO speculation affect Stripe's earned media position?